-Financial assets at fair value through profit or loss and derivatives held for trading are carried on the balance sheet at fair value.
+Financial assets at fair value through profit or loss are carried on the balance sheet at fair value.

 The carrying values of all other financial assets and liabilities have been recognised at the balance date at amounts which approximate fair value.